SCL-Project/Regulatory/Whitepaper.md

 # Mitigating Expense Reimbursement Fraud: A Smart Contract Approach leveraging NFTs as Receipts

 ## Description
 The Regulation Team is developing a prototype for a smart contract solution for a Receipt Reimbursement System between customers and companies.
 The objective of this prototype is to mitigate Reimbursement Fraud when employees hand in their receipts of business transactions to their employer.
-This is done by generation ReceiptTokens (ERC721) as Receipts that can afterwards only be handed in once to the employer.
+This is done by generating ReceiptTokens (ERC721) as Receipts that can afterwards only be handed in once to the employer.

 <img src="Reimbursement Fraud/Graphics/Prototype.png" width="1050"/>